Nightblade/PathOfBuilding/docs/codingStyle.md

 if test then break end

 -- good ✔️
-if not ok then return nil, "this failed for this reason: "..reason end
+if not test then return nil, "this failed for this reason: " .. reason end

 -- good ✔️
 UseCallback(x, function(k) return k.last end)